 “There is some positive turn from Sofia towards Moscow, and eventually it may translate into a favorable approach of Bulgaria towards energy projects involving Russia,” he remarked.
 “They noticed in Sofia the damage form the sanctions and the canceled cooperation with Russia and the pressure on Bulgarian business.
 This trend is present not only in Bulgaria, but in entire Europe.”

-Posted by GPD on February 9, 2017, With 1230 Reads Filed under Military.
+Posted by GPD on February 9, 2017, With 1234 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.